papaia/soduko-checker/README.md

 # soduko checker

- A soduko checker written in C
+ A soduko checker written in C By Iddo Soreq in 2018.